Embarcadero/SonarDelphi/README.md

 ================
 Is a SonarQube (http://www.sonarqube.org/) plugin and provides
   * 49 Rules for Delphi
-  * TestCoverage using AQtime (license needed)
+  * TestCoverage using DelphiCodeCoverage or AQtime (license needed)
    * Optional .html output for TestCoverage

-This is Plugin-Version 3.4 SonarQube 5.6.1(LTS) is needed.
+  * Unittests results using DUnitX

-It is is mainly an updated version of https://github.com/fabriciocolombo/sonar-delphi all credit goes to them.
+This is Plugin-Version 1.0 SonarQube 7.9(LTS) or higher is needed (tested with SonarQube 7.9.3 and 8.2.0) It is is mainly an updated version of https://github.com/fabriciocolombo/sonar-delphi all credit goes to them.
 I have hosted it here since the orignal developer isn't active anymore.